streamx-hub/streamx-blueprints/services/edge/web-server-sink/README.md

 or additional HTTP server with host for each namespace directory should be setup - then fragments should be resolved using the namespace directory.

-It recommended to configure `streamx.blueprints.web-server-sink.default-namespace` when working with namespaces.
+It is recommended to configure `streamx.blueprints.web-server-sink.default-namespace` when working with namespaces.

 ## Configuration